jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-2/chapter-2.md

 These are all real improvements of our world.
 Mankind are benefited, human nature is ennobled by them.
 In such improvements, each nation should excel and promote, instead of obstructing the excellence of its neighbours, from the love of mankind.
 These are all proper objects of national emulation, not of national prejudice or envy.

-29  The love of our own country is not derived from the love of mankind and is totally different from it.
+{{< s v="29" >}} The love of our own country is not derived from the love of mankind and is totally different from it.
 <!--  is altogether independent of the love of mankind. -->
 <!-- It sometimes seems even to dispose us to act inconsistently with the love of mankind. -->